eduardojigub/rocket_help_native/README.md

 - And more...

-## Funcionalidades
+## Functionalities

-- Autenticação de usuários
+- User auth
-- Criar novas solicitações
+- Create new requests
-- Filtra solicitações pelo status
+- Filter requests by status
-- Encerra solicitação com solução
+- Ends requests solutioned
-- Sincronização com banco de dados em tempo real
+- Real-time sync with firebase
-- Entre outras...
+- And others

-## Contato
+## Contact